Citizens' assemblies: 7th commission held (cleanliness), 3rd climate cycle closed (8 proposals), 3-year review

 The CBCS (Centre Bruxellois de documentation sur l'action Sociale) and other observers have documented several limitations:

-- Topic selection: 5G was chosen as the first topic, pushing back subjects deemed more urgent
+- Topic selection: 5G was chosen as the first topic, pushing back subjects deemed more urgent by other observers.

 Issues to watch